Bahrain–Philippines relations

-Bahrain–Philippines relations refer to bilateral relations between Bahrain and the Philippines.
-The Philippines has an embassy in Manama whist Bahrain does not have a resident ambassador.
+Bahrain–Philippines relations are the bilateral relations between Bahrain and the Philippines.
+The Philippines has an embassy in Manama whilst Bahrain does not have a resident ambassador.

 History

 Formal relations between Bahrain and the Philippines was established in 1978.

 State visits

 The first Philippine head of state to make a state visit to Bahrain was then President Fidel V. Ramos from March 10–11, 1997.
 Bahraini Prime Minister Khalifa bin Salman Al Khalifa made a state visit from November 6–8, 2001.
 The prime minister was conferred the Order of Sikatuna with the rank Raja on November 7, 2001 during his visit.
 The Bahraini leader made two more visits in 2003 from February 25 to March 3 and October 29 to November 1.
 On December 14–15, then President Gloria Macapagal Arroyo made a state visit to Bahrain.
 Prime Minister Khalifa then made another working visit on April 7–13, 2005.
 Arroyo made another state visit on February 3–4, 2009.